The Blue Bird Variations

-Six variations on Stanford’s setting of the poem The Blue Bird.
+Six variations inspired by Stanford’s setting of the poem The Blue Bird which appeared on my debut album Blue in Blue.

 THEME